Yonny Hernandez Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 26th in MLB.
+- The Rangers pitching staff is 27th in the league with a collective 8.1 strikeouts per nine innings.

-- The Rangers' 3.93 team ERA ranks 10th across all league pitching staffs.
+- The Rangers have a 4.12 team ERA that ranks 13th among all league pitching staffs.

-- Rangers pitchers combine to rank 12th in baseball in home runs surrendered (106 total, 1.1 per game).
+- Rangers pitchers combine to allow 112 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Heaney (6-6) gets the starting nod for the Rangers in his 19th start of the season.
-He has a 4.43 ERA in 91 1/3 innings pitched, with 97 strikeouts.

-- His last time out came on Saturday against the Cleveland Guardians, when the left-hander tossed 5 1/3 scoreless innings while allowing six hits.
+- The lefty's last time out was on Sunday against the Cleveland Guardians, when he threw five innings, surrendering three earned runs while allowing five hits.

-- In 18 games this season, the 32-year-old has put up an ERA of 4.43, with 9.6 strikeouts per nine innings.
-Opponents are batting .244 against him.
+- In 18 games this season, the 32-year-old has a 4.84 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .285 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.